-As any expat living in Alicante can attest, Spain has an awful lot to offer Brits abroad.
-With wonderful weather, friendly locals, and a real sense of community and inclusion, it’s a great place to settle when you’re looking for a home away from home, but there are always going to be facets of your old life that you miss - the little things: the daily tradition of drinking rounds of tea at work, the regional terms of endearment that strangers on the street use to address you, even the grey and rainy days that you’re so used to.
+As an ex-pat living in Alicante can attest, Spain has an awful lot to offer Brits abroad.
+With wonderful weather, friendly locals, and a real sense of community and inclusion, it’s a great place to settle when you’re looking for a home away from home, but there are always going to be facets of your old life that you miss - the little things: the daily tradition of drinking rounds of tea at work, the regional terms of endearment that strangers on the street used to address you, even the grey and rainy days that you’re so used to.

 But one part of everyday life that you’re not excluded from is playing the lottery.
 Although you might assume this is only open to Spanish nationals, the country’s El Gordo, La Primitiva, Bonoloto, and Loteria Nacional can actually be played and won by anyone.
 Here’s how you can get involved.

 A Spanish institution

 In Spain, playing the lottery is something of an institution, as is perhaps best exemplified by the nationwide participation in the Spanish Christmas lottery.
 Over 90 per cent of the population tune in to watch the once-a-year draw, with the whole country glued to their TV screens come December 22nd and dreaming of taking home the prize.

 Although this seasonal speciality, which offers a total prize pool of £2.1 billion, is the main event in the Spanish lottery calendar, it is not the only opportunity players get to participate.
 In fact, there are also La Primitiva, El Gordo, Bonoloto, and the Loteria Nacional, making this an all-year-round option for those who wish to try their luck.